To My Beloved, Mustard Seed110

 What kind of mustard should I use?

 Yellow Mustard Seed – This is the variety most commonly found in American kitchens.
-Savory Spice carries both regular yellow mustard seeds and a hot Oriental variety.
-Regular mustard seed has a mellower, rounded flavor profile.
-Oriental mustard seeds are smaller and hotter than regular yellow mustard seed.
-The Oriental hot seeds are actually the hottest of the mustard seeds, with a pungent flavor similar to wasabi or horseradish powder.
+Savory Spice carries both regular yellow mustard seeds and a mild variety.
+These have a mellow, rounded flavor without the pungent spiciness of hot oriental mustards.

 Brown Mustard Seed – Brown mustard seeds possess a sharp heat flavor that rates as a 2 or 3 on a heat scale from 1 to 10.
 By comparison, this is only slightly milder than crushed red pepper.
 These seeds are commonly used to make whole grain and many coarse varieties of mustards.
 More and more, brown seeds have taken the place of black in Indian cooking.

 Black Mustard Seed – After a searching far and wide, we were able to source these amazing black mustard seeds from India.
 While they look similar to brown mustard seeds, the black seeds are bigger and possess an earthy, far less bitter flavor.
 Black seeds shed their pods when mature (unlike brown seeds) making it necessary to handpick them, which makes them harder to attain.

 Yellow Mustard Powder – This ground mustard is made from yellow mustard seeds and varies in heat level.
 We carry a Mild Yellow Mustard Powder and a Regular Yellow Mustard Powder.
 Traditionally prepared mustard (you probably have a bright yellow bottle in your fridge right now) uses mustard powder.